Skip to navigation Skip to content

 Cash/Bank Withdrawals

 Where a care recipient is claiming hardship and bank statements show large cash withdrawals, evidence detailing the nature of the expenses incurred and the amount paid should be fully documented to determine the care recipient has not intentionally put themselves in hardship.
-In the absence of evidence of what the customer's funds were used for the amount should be assessed as a gift.

 Unable to access funds: This decision would be at the discretion of person assessing the customers hardship application.
-They would need to decide if the customer has demonstrated that they do not reasonably have access to the funds.
+They would need to decide if the customer has demonstrated that they do not have access to the funds.

 Accommodation payments for residential care